 The doctoral program in Arab and Middle Eastern History aims to create top-rank professional historians.
 Students in this program will acquire critical, interpretive and research skills, which will enable them to achieve excellence in their chosen field of specialization.

-Upon receiving their degree, graduates of the program will be equipped with the methodological, language and research skills that will qualify them to serve as academiciansor professionalresearchersin local, regionalandinternationaluniversities; in other advanced centers of higher learning in their fields of specialization; or in related cultural and inter-disciplinary studies.
+Upon receiving their degree, graduates of the program will be equipped with the methodological, language and research skills that will qualify them to serve as academicians or professional researchers in local, regional and international universities; in other advanced centers of higher learning in their fields of specialization; or in related cultural and inter-disciplinary studies.
 Their training will enable them to become eligible for administrative, journalistic, diplomatic and non-governmental posts as well.

 Admission to the doctoral program is competitive and selective and is dependent upon the recommendation of the Department of History and Archaeology and the approval of the faculty Graduate Studies Committee.
-Applicants normally hold an MA and have demonstrated outstanding academic ability (minimum average grade of 3.2 (or 80) or its equivalent) and the potential to conduct scholarly research.
-In certain cases, BA recipients whose academic performance is superior (minimum average grade of 3.7 (or 85) or its equivalent) will be considered for admission into the program.
+Applicants normally hold an MA and have demonstrated outstanding academic ability (minimum average grade of 3.3 or its equivalent) and the potential to conduct scholarly research.
+In certain cases, BA recipients whose academic performance is superior (minimum average grade of 3.7 or its equivalent) will be considered for admission into the program.
 Depending on their point of entry, the completion of the program will extend between 3 to 5 years.

 The university will cover the cost of tuition and will provide stipends to PhD candidates in the form of Graduate Assistantship support on a merit or need basis.
 In addition to a housing subsidy, it will also assist in covering the cost of language education and research should this be sought outside the AUB campus.
 Student participation in scholarly conferences, which can lead to publications, is encouraged and will be supported financially.